 Seek light, seek truth in all its forms and you will find it.
 Seeking requires taking action.
 Be purposeful in continually filling your mind with good thoughts, for this is the true medicine that can heal our hearts and homes.

-Make it a priority to feed your spirit daily, through prayer, pondering, meditation, reading the scriptures and other good literature, as well as journaling your own impressions and feelings.
+Make it a priority to feed your spirit daily, through prayer, pondering, meditation, scriptures and other good literature, as well as journaling your own impressions and feelings.
 Try different things.
 Find what works for you, but seek to nourish your spirit with a daily dose of light.

-For the LDS Soul
+For the Latter-day Saint Soul

 “Wherefore, ye must press forward with a steadfastness in Christ, having a perfect brightness of hope, and a love of God and of all men.
 Wherefore, if ye shall press forward, feasting upon the word of Christ, and endure to the end, behold, thus saith the Father, Ye shall have eternal life.”
 2 Nephi 31:20

 It seems more than a mere suggestion to partake of spiritual things now and again, but rather we are told we must feast upon the words of Christ.
 He didn’t suggest that we have a bite or two every once in awhile.
 He said to feast.
-Now, to feast means to eat and drink sumptuously.
+To “feast” means to eat and drink sumptuously.
 It is interesting to note that the origin of sumptuous is “made or produced at great cost.”
 So the words of Christ, which tell us all things that we must do, have come at a great cost.
 And we have been invited to come and feast upon them.